ethcatherders/EIPIP/All EIPIP Meetings/Meeting 007.md

 Yes.

 **Pooja Ranjan**
-It can be for EIPs in the beginning, because the meta EIP for any upgrade would be the next step.
-So we can start with going individual EIP-wise, and then we can also create a thread inventory - just a link over here on discussion should be at one place with the EIPs only.
+It can be for EIPs in the beginning, because the meta EIP for an upgrade would be the next step.
+So we can start with going individual EIP-wise, and then we can also create a thread for Meta EIP - just a link, the discussion should be in one place with the EIPs only.
 That's my thought process.

 **Edson Ayllon**
 I had a question in general.
 Previously, we were talking about governance in the Telegram.
 And the consensus we got to was that thinking about an entire governance overhaul would be a process that might take a few years and require funding for research, I had an idea, probably creating the precedent for having an upgradable governance structure, so we can make changes now and then upgrade them later more formally through research and stuff like that.
 What do you guys think about that?